MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-ui.md

 There's a **Help** tab in the Power Query editor running on Power BI Desktop, but at this time all of the options go to locations that supply Power BI information.
 You can also reach this same Power BI **Help** information in the Power Query editor in Power BI Desktop by selecting **File** > **Help**, and then selecting one of the help options.

-### Power Query help in Power BI service, Power Apps, and Customer Insights
+### Power Query help in Power BI service, Power Apps, Customer Insights, and Azure Data Factory

 The Power Query **Help** tab in Power BI service, Power Apps, Dynamics 365 Customer Insights, and Azure Data Factory contains links to important sources of information about Power Query.